User Feedback: Top Tips for Product Developers

 Don’t forget to ask your team for feedback too!
 Your teammates can be a goldmine when it comes to feedback.
 They care about your tool, likely use it, and have an opinion.

 Give your team a way to share feedback with you.
-Maybe it’s a separate Slack channel, a meeting, or an internal feedback board.
-Whatever helps your communication flow.
+Maybe it's a dedicated Slack channel, a regular meeting, or an internal feedback board.
+Empowering teams to contribute here often surfaces issues that customers haven't flagged yet.

 Now that you know where to look out for feedback, let’s discuss different types of feedback.